IMF Regional Office for Asia and the Pacific (OAP)

 Mr. Sun Lujun,

-Deputy Director-General of the Capital Account Management Department, State Administration of Foreign Exchange
+Director-General of the Capital Account Management Department, State Administration of Foreign Exchange

 "I graduated from the National Graduate Institute for Policy Studies of Japan with a master's degree in Public Policy.
 There, I upgraded my theoretical knowledge and improved my understanding of economic development in transition economies.
 I participated in China's exchange regime reform by undertaking research and setting-up policies.
 I have published more than 100 essays in national journals."